 - Flavor: Slightly nutty with an earthy, satisfying flavor similar to whole wheat bread.
 A little brown sugar adds mild sweetness.

 - Texture: This wholesome bread is wonderfully soft without being flimsy.
 It’s great for sandwiches, but perfectly satisfying plain or with a spread of butter.

 - Ease: I categorize this as an intermediate baking recipe.
-The dough requires an extra step in the very beginning– soaking those grains in water.
+The dough requires an extra step in the very beginning—soaking those grains in water.
 If you read the directions before starting, you’ll be set for success.
-Take your time.
-If you’re new to baking with yeast, review my Baking with Yeast Guide.
+Take your time and if you’re new to baking with yeast, review my Baking with Yeast Guide and How to Knead Dough posts first.
 Lots of helpful information there.